Easy Ground Pork Tacos Al Pastor

 Jump to RecipeQuick ground pork tacos al pastor with bold adobo, melted Oaxaca cheese, and pineapple salsa—spectacular flavor!

 This ground pork tacos al pastor recipe delivers that smoky-sweet Mexican flavor fast—no trompo needed!
-Plus, swapping slow-cooked pork for ground pork makes it quick, easy, and a total win for busy nights.
+Additionally, swapping slow-cooked pork for ground pork makes it quick, easy, and a total win for busy nights.

 This post contains affiliate links.